Kirin Blog

 Sign up for our next First Time Homebuyer Seminar by getting on our seminar distribution list.

-Selling properties at above $700K
+Selling properties at above $1M

-Even though the housing market in general is picking up pretty well in the Greater Washington DC market, properties priced above $700K still post a challenge in many neighborhoods.
+Even though the housing market in general is picking up pretty well in the Greater Washington DC market, properties priced above $1M still post a challenge in many neighborhoods.
 There are a few reasons for this.
 First, the target market for properties in the upper brackets is much smaller.
 The household income has to reach a certain level in order to qualify for mortgage.
-The income range will be between $120K-150K depending on debt-to-income level, amount of downpayment, credit score and loan terms.
+The income range will be around $200K depending on debt-to-income level, amount of downpayment, credit score and loan terms.
 The down payment requirement is much higher as well in absolute financial terms.
-For a $700k house, 20% down payment will mean $140,000 plus closing costs.
+For a $1M house, 20% down payment will mean $200,000 plus closing costs.
 Most people who purchase properties at higher bracket will need to unload their existing home to come up with the downpayment for a new purchase.
 All these said, if the property is priced right, shows well and is located in a desirable neighborhood, it will receive offers.
 Sellers just need to be a bit more realistic in terms of the length of time the listing will sit on the market.